-A simple and comforting bowl of oats is a perfect low GI meal.
-It gives you complex carbohydrates, protein and fat (yes, fat – did you know that oats contain the highest amount of fat of all grains?).
+This raspberry steel cut oatmeal is filling and satisfying.
+It’s a simple and comforting low GI meal that provides you with complex carbohydrates, protein, and fat (yes, fat – did you know that oats contain the highest amount of fat of all grains?).
 Oats are also said to normalize blood glucose and are high in fiber.

 I am on a mission to educate people about the non-healthy side of instant oatmeal, so please never buy it.
 And if you do, I am sorry, but I don’t think we can be friends 😉